PRACTICE AREA

 Medical Malpractice In Broward County

 When a trusted physician breaks their oath to “do no harm,” the skilled South Florida medical malpractice attorneys at The Cochran Firm South Florida are here to represent the patients and families who suffer as a result.
 Our medical malpractice lawyers have helped innocent victims of malpractice seek compensation after they were injured in emergency rooms, private practice, hospitals, and surgical facilities.
-If you or a loved one has been seriously affected by a medical mistake, it will not cost you anything to contact our Broward County, Miami, Fort Lauderdale and the Gulf Coast area medical negligence lawyers for a case evaluation.

-Defining “Medical Negligence” in Broward County
+Defining “Medical Negligence” in Florida

 Negligence refers to a medical professional’s error in judgment.
 As a general rule, our South Florida medical malpractice lawyers must demonstrate that a doctor failed to follow the generally accepted standard of care, meaning he or she did not act as other reasonable medical professionals would.
 Medical negligence can take a variety of forms, including: